ljaaskela/velk-platform/docs/render/render-backend.md

 The UI renderer registers default vertex and fragment shaders during setup.
 This means materials typically only need to provide a fragment shader.

-**Frame lifecycle** — a frame is one `begin_frame` / `end_frame` pair.
+**Frame lifecycle** — a frame is a `begin_frame` → `close_frame` → `submit_frame` sequence.
+The split lets all command recording happen on one thread (where the renderer runs `prepare`) while the GPU submit + present run on another (where it runs `present`); see [rendering](rendering.md).
 The backend has no `begin_pass` / `end_pass` calls: producers record their own `vkCmdBeginRendering` / `vkCmdEndRendering` inside cached secondary command buffers via `IGpuCommandBuffer`.

 * `begin_frame`: Waits on the GPU fence for the slot being reused, then starts primary command buffer recording.
+Runs on the recording thread.
 * `acquire_swapchain_texture(surface_id)`: Returns the per-surface composite as a stable `IRenderTarget::Ptr`.
-Producers render into the composite as if it were any `IGpuTexture`; the backend emits the final composite-to-swap blit at `end_frame`.
+Producers render into the composite as if it were any `IGpuTexture`; the backend emits the final composite-to-swap blit at present time (in `submit_frame`).
 Wrapper is stable across frames; the swapchain image rotation is hidden inside the backend.
 * `create_command_buffer`: Allocates an `IGpuCommandBuffer` (Vulkan secondary) that producers record once (draws / dispatches / texture blits / `record_begin_rendering`+`record_end_rendering`) and the executor replays each frame.
 One overload — no target argument needed for dynamic-rendering secondaries.
 * `execute`: Replays a recorded command buffer (`vkCmdExecuteCommands` on the primary).
 * `blit_to_texture`: Blits between two textures (used internally by `IGpuCommandBuffer::record_blit_to_texture` for cacheable texture-to-texture copies).
 * `barrier`: Inserts a pipeline barrier between passes — call when a pass reads output the previous one wrote.
+* `close_frame`: Finalizes the frame on the recording thread.
+Snapshots the present target (composite image + swapchain) so the swap-image acquire and present can run on the submit thread without touching shared surface state.
+The primary is left open for `submit_frame` to finish.
-* `end_frame`: Emits any pending composite-to-swap blits, ends primary recording, submits to the GPU queue, and presents.
+* `submit_frame`: Acquires the swap image, records and runs the composite-to-swap blit, ends the primary, submits to the GPU queue, and presents.
+Swapchain acquire and present both happen here so the swapchain is only ever used from one thread.

 The backend handles command buffer recording, synchronization, and image layout transitions internally; the renderer only speaks passes, dispatches, and barriers.